Kiran gives new meaning to

 But It takes a minute to adjust...

 I visited a lot of people all over the globe that were enlightened or at least proclaimed it.
 I learned a lot, ironically most of them asked me to teach.
 I usually just said "fuck No!
-I don't know anything about Spirituality!!"
-But eventually, around 10 years later, and after a load of healing… I got cornered.
+I don't know anything about Spirituality!"
+But eventually, around 10 years later, and after a shitload of healing… I got cornered.

-As it turned out, I was born for this.
-Not the spiritual leader part, I still don’t know shit about that.
-I spent 10 years figuring out what living as pure energy is all about, then the first three years of teaching simply peering into peoples’ systems and watching these amazing, beautiful, and truly intelligent processes at work.
+As it turned out, I was born for this, my obsession with the human capacity, that has been my real fascination.
+I spent 10 years figuring out what living as pure energy is all about.
+Then when I started teaching, I spent the first three years peering into peoples’ systems watching their internal blueprints and watching these amazing, beautiful, and truly intelligent processes at work.
 I logged 2,500 hours of watching human systems in three years.
 And I LOVED IT!

 And that is my joy: